 Conversion rate optimization (CRO)

 Conversion rate optimization is an ongoing process.
 It means you’re always monitoring how users behave on your website.
-The task is to build a design that makes it easy for users to complete the target action.
+The task is to build an eCommerce website design that makes it easy for users to complete the target action.
 In other words, your design should be free from stumbling blocks.
 But you can confirm that only by tracking how customers interact with it.

 Ecommerce conversion funnel